MinecraftForge/Scorge/readme.md

 ## Supported Scala version
-Current Supported version is 2.13.4
+Current Supported version is 3.1.1

 ## Shaded libraries
 Scorge currently includes
-* scala-library
-* scala-java8-compat
+* scala3-library_3

 ## Scala Version Policy
 Scorge will only support the latest major release of Scala starting once Forge is stabilized for a release.
 It will lock Scala version till its next stable release.
 Scorge will __not__ support release candidates or milestone versions of Scala.